-- (1) the General Manager or his/her nominated representative
+- (1) USU

-- (2) a Section Manager
+- (2) LGEA

-- (3) the Human Resources Manager
+- (3) depa.

-25.2.2.2 Unions - three Representatives

-- (1) One representative from each of the Unions, being the USU, LGEA and DEPA appointed by their respective organisations.

-- 25.2.2.3 Workforce seven Representatives
+25.2.2.3 Workforce - seven representatives

-- (1) One representative from each of the following groups of employees:
+One representative from each of the following groups of employees:

-- administration
+- (1) administration

-- childcare
+- (2) childcare

-- holiday parks
+- (3) holiday parks

-- libraries
+- (4) libraries

-- maintenance, construction, parks and trades Nelson Bay
+- (5) maintenance, construction, parks and trades Nelson Bay

-- maintenance, construction, parks and trades Raymond Terrace
+- (6) maintenance, construction, parks and trades Raymond Terrace

-- professional and technical
+- (7) professional and technical.

 - 25.2.3 Workforce representatives to the Consultative Committee will be elected through preferential elections conducted across the entire workforce.
 If an employee representative resigns from their position on the Consultative Committee within three months of taking up the position, they will be replaced by the second preferred employee representative of that particular Workforce Group.
-If an elected employee representative resigns after three months or there is no second candidate, a nominations and election process will be completed to replace the position left vacant.
+If an elected employee representative resigns after three months or there is no second candidate, a nominations and election processwill be completed to replace the position left vacant.

 - 25.3 Scope of Consultative Committees

 - 25.3.1 The functions of the Consultative Committee shall include:

 - 25.3.1.1 Agreement implementation:

-- (1) in conjunction with the Workplace Agreement Committee for the first year of operation of this agreement; and
+- 1. in conjunction with the Workplace Agreement Committee for the first year of operation of this agreement; and

-- (2) ongoing after the first year of operation of this Agreement.
+- 2. ongoing after the first year of operation of this Agreement.

 - 25.3.1.2 Training.

 - 25.3.1.3 Consultation with regard to organisation restructure.

 - 25.3.1.4 Job redesign.

 - 25.3.1.5 Salary systems.

 - 25.3.1.6 Communication and education mechanisms.

 - 25.3.1.7 Performance management systems.

-25.3.1.8 Changes to variable working hours arrangements for new or vacant positions.
+- 25.3.1.8 Changes to variable working hours arrangements for new or vacant positions.

-25.3.1.9 Local government reform.
+- 25.3.1.9 Local government reform.

 - 25.3.1.10 Agreement renewal.

-- 25.3.2 The Consultative Committee shall not consider matters which are being or should be processed in accordance with Agreement clause 26, Workplace Issues Procedures.
+- 25.3.2 The Consultative Committee shall not consider matters which are being or should be processed in accordance with Agreement clause 28, Workplace Issues.

-- 25.4 Meetings and Support Services
+25.4 Meetings and Support Services

 - 25.4.1 The Consultative Committee will make recommendations based upon consensus.
 Where there is no consensus on a particular item, the recommendation to Council should note the dissenting views. - 25.4.2 The Consultative Committee shall meet at least bi-monthly, excluding the month of January each year.
-Additional meetings may be arranged if there is a substantial number of agenda items to be addressed. - 25.5 Agreement Implementation Committee - 25.5.1 The Agreement Implementation Committee (AIC) is established to facilitate a co-operative approach to Agreement implementation. - 25.5.2 The committee shall be comprised of the representatives on the Consultative Committee and shall meet to discuss matters of Agreement Implementation. - 25.5.3 The purpose of AIC is to assist Council to implement the provisions of the Agreement and/or to provide a forum for the discussion of issues that are of significance. - 25.5.4 The AIC will resolve problems and disputes in relation to the interpretation of the Agreement. - 25.5.5 It is open to employees through their workforce representatives and Unions to raise issues with the committee. - 25.5.6 A dispute may be referred to the Industrial Relations Commission of NSW in accordance with clause 26, Workplace Issues Procedure, of this Agreement regardless of whether the matter is eligible for discussion before AIC.
+Additional meetings may be arranged if there is a substantial number of agenda items to be addressed.

+25.5 Agreement Implementation Committee

+- 25.5.1 The Agreement Implementation Committee (AIC) is established to facilitate a co-operative approach to Agreement implementation. - 25.5.2 The committee shall be comprised of the representatives on the Consultative Committee and shall meet to discuss matters of Agreement Implementation. - 25.5.3 The purpose of AIC is to assist Council to implement the provisions of the Agreement and/or to provide a forum for the discussion of issues that are of significance. - 25.5.4 The AIC will resolve problems and disputes in relation to the interpretation of the Agreement. - 25.5.5 It is open to employees through their workforce representatives and Unions to raise issues with the committee. - 25.5.6 A dispute may be referred to the Industrial Relations Commission of NSW in accordance with clause 28, Workplace Issues, of this Agreement regardless of whether the matter is eligible for discussion before AIC.